HackThisSite/CryptoPaste/README.md

 }
 </pre>

-4. Add a CRON entry to force deletion of expired pastes and sessions.
+4. If you chose not to enable the web cron, add an entry to your crontab to ensure deletion of expired pastes and sessions.
 Here is an example crontab entry that is run every hour as the `www-data` user:

 <pre>
 0	*	*	*	*	www-data	/usr/bin/php /path/to/cryptopaste/bin/console cron:run